-At the age of seven Vladimir began to attend art school until late evening where he became acquainted with the works of great artists of the Renaissance, famous Impressionists, and Modern Artists.
+At the age of seven, Vladimir began to attend art school until late evening; there, he became acquainted with the works of great artists of the Renaissance, famous Impressionists, and Modern artists.

 After military service and graduating the Institute of Fine Arts, Vladimir painted portraits on Arbat Street to support his family during the hard times in Russia.

-In the year 1987, Vladimir began to take part in exhibitions organized by the Union of Artists.
-At a show in Coburg, Germany in 1990, nearly all his displayed paintings sold and after closing the exhibition, he flew to Los Angeles where 20 of his works were exhibited and began his “American Odyssey.”
+In 1987, Vladimir began to take part in exhibitions organized by the Union of Artists.
+At a show in Coburg, Germany in 1990, nearly all his displayed paintings sold.
+After closing the exhibition, he flew to Los Angeles, where 20 of his works were exhibited, and began his “American Odyssey.”

-In Los Angeles, Kush worked in a small, rented home garage, but was unable to find a place to display his paintings.
-He earned money by drawing portraits on the Santa Monica pier and eventually was able to purchase a ticket to his “Promised Land,” Hawaii.
+In Los Angeles, Vladimir worked in a small, rented home garage, but was unable to find a place to display his paintings.
+He earned money by drawing portraits on the Santa Monica Pier, and eventually was able to purchase a ticket to his “Promised Land,” Hawaii.

 Click here to view photos from our Art Gallery.

 Join our mailing list and stay up to date with special rates, upcoming events and other important news.

 Nola Holiday Happenings

 We’ve decked the halls, hung the lights, and put up plenty of mistletoe well in time for the holiday season.
 All around New Orleans is… - READ MORE »